Bloggbild för: Ultimate Guide to Rosacea

 Some believe that skin problems come from the liver and intestinal tract, for example eczema, psoriasis, rosacea, vitiligo and age spots.

-Healthy liver function provides good metabolism of hormones and chemicals, which should be eliminated from the body.
+Healthy liver function provides good metabolism of hormones and chemicals, they need to be eliminated from the body.

-If this doesn't work properly, it can contribute to, for example, estrogen dominance or chemical overload that can trigger rosacea.
+If this doesn't work properly, it can contribute to things like estrogen dominance or chemical overload that can trigger rosacea.
 Many people with rosacea have an overburdened liver.

 Bacteria

-Helicobacter pylori (H. pylori) is a type of bacteria that can live in the gastrointestinal tract.
-Many people with rosacea have an H. pylori infection or often SIBO (small intestinal bacterial overgrowth, where bacteria that normally resides in the colon grows in the small intestine).
+Helicobacter pylori (H. pylori) is a type of bacteria that can live in the digestive tract.
+Many people with rosacea have an H. pylori infection or often SIBO (Small Intestinal Bacterial Overgrowth - an overgrowth of bacteria in the small intestine that normally resides in the large intestine).

-However, no person is exactly the same and not everyone who has rosacea has elevated H. pylori.
+However, no human is exactly the same and not everyone who has rosacea has elevated H. pylori.
 Therefore, it's important that you find this out.
-You can test yourself with a doctor for both H. pylori and SIBO.
+You can get tested by a doctor for both H. pylori and SIBO.

 Remember: